 - Outreach services and activities, including the dissemination of information and materials

-At least two members of a proposed network must be currently delivering services in rural counties or rural census tracts in urban counties designated by the Economic Research Service (ERS) at U.S. Department of Agriculture (USDA).
+At least 2 members of a proposed network must be currently delivering services in rural counties or rural census tracts in urban counties designated by the Economic Research Service (ERS) at U.S. Department of Agriculture (USDA).
 Applicants can determine rural counties or rural census tracts in urban counties by using the 2013 Rural-Urban Continuum Codes.

 Amount of Funding